-Natalie Pickford is a solicitor in Clarke Willmott’s Manchester Housing Management team.
+Natalie Pickford is an Associate in Clarke Willmott’s Manchester Housing Management team.
 Natalie was admitted as a Solicitor in 2015 following the successful completion of a training contract with a niche housing management practice.

 Natalie has acted and represented numerous Housing Associations and Local authorities in actions including, Anti-Social Behaviour Injunctions; Claims for possession; Advising on and drafting ASB and starter tenancy policies and procedures; Common law breach of tenancy Injunctions, on basis of property and garden condition, including hoarding, and access.
 In addition, Natalie has conducted monthly legal surgeries and update meetings for clients in the Northwest.